-Susan Jones is a West Virginia public schoolteacher who teaches at John Marshall High School in Glen Dale, West Virginia.
-Her course load currently includes American History and Appalachian Culture.
+Susan Jones is a retired West Virginia public schoolteacher who taught in the Marshall County school system for thirty-six years.
+Her course load included American History, World History, World Cultures, Civics, Social Problems, and Appalachian Culture.

 Also a Christian songwriter, she has over 150 songs in her catalog which includes a Top 40 song in the Christian Country genre.
 That song, If It Wasn’t for the Cross, was co-written with Tery Wilkins and recorded by Rob Helton.

 As a music director, Susan has developed music resources specifically designed to meet the needs of smaller congregations, and as a private music teacher, she has developed educational resources that cover a wide range of topics including music theory, beginner’s piano and guitar instruction, sight-singing and lyric writing.

 She was born in Glen Dale, West Virginia, and lives in Moundsville, West Virginia, with her husband of thirty-three years, retired John Marshall High School teacher Bill Jones.